 Kawashima: When I ask university students, "Have you been watching any dramas lately?", I get absolutely no response.
 Since it's a cultural economics seminar, you'd expect them to have at least some interest in TV and content, but they aren't watching.
 Yet, they're incredibly knowledgeable about comedians, saying things like "I saw it on Twitter" or "I watched it on YouTube."
 It's not that they dislike TV, but they don't express any active interest.

-Probably because they can't watch TV whenever and however they want, right at their fingertips.
-For them, TV is an inconvenient medium.
-With smartphones, they can focus on friends' photos, tweets, YouTube videos—anytime, anywhere.
+Probably because they can't watch it whenever and however they want, right at their fingertips.
+For them, television is an inconvenient medium.
+With smartphones, they can focus on viewing their friends' photos, tweets, YouTube videos—anytime, anywhere.

 Oku: Today's college students were around fourth grade when the iPhone debuted, making them true smartphone natives.
 They're likely exposed to far more information shared on social media than traditional mass media.
 How do students interact with advertising?

 Kawashima: Observing them, I sense they believe ads on social media reach more people than TV commercials.
-They think social media has greater ripple effects and persuasive power because it spreads.
+They think social media has greater ripple and persuasive effects because it spreads.

 Traditionally, TV was seen as the medium for mass appeal, but young people seem to feel the opposite.
 They believe the information they want is online, and that in-depth information not covered by mass media is found on social media.
 Clicking on an ad that flows from the internet gives them detailed information about products or services instantly.
 Meanwhile, TV is increasingly positioned as not being a medium for deep understanding.

 Kawashima: I think it was over a decade ago, but in a survey asking Americans what they wanted from television, the top response was "I want to use the internet on my TV."
-At the time, I didn't quite understand what that meant.
-I thought maybe they wanted to display search results on a big screen, but essentially, they wanted to watch internet videos like YouTube the same way they watch TV programs.
+At the time, I didn't quite grasp the meaning and thought maybe they wanted to display search results on a big screen.
+But essentially, they wanted to watch online videos like YouTube the same way they watch TV programs.
 That's now becoming a reality in Japan too.

 Oku: According to Dentsu Inc. research, the TV screen connection rate in Japan has reached 29%.
 More people are connecting their TVs to the internet and watching YouTube, Netflix, DAZN, and other services on their big screens.

 Of course, many people also watch Netflix or Hulu, and weekend binge-watching is incredibly popular.
-Considering these viewing patterns and how TV is used, I think broadcasters need to push more content online and adopt a mindset similar to Radiko.
+Considering these viewing patterns and how TV is used, I think broadcasters need to push more content online and adopt a mindset like Radiko's.

 Oku: Given current momentum, Amazon—which deeply understands customer purchasing behavior through its e-commerce expansion—might become a TV broadcaster faster.
 They've already launched video services under Amazon Prime, right?